yanfeng98/fork-open-r1/README.md

 ## Training models

 We support training models with either DDP or DeepSpeed (ZeRO-2 and ZeRO-3).
 To switch between methods, simply change the path to the `accelerate` YAML config in `configs`.

-> [!NOTE]
-> The training commands below are configured for a node of 8 x H100s (80GB).
-For different hardware and topologies, you may need to tune the batch size and number of gradient accumulation steps.

 ### SFT